PaulLerner/ViQuAE/EXPERIMENTS.md

 ```

 ### BM25
+Before running any of the commands below you should [launch the Elastic Search server](https://www.elastic.co/guide/en/elastic-stack-get-started/current/get-started-elastic-stack.html#install-elasticsearch).

 First you might want to optimize BM25 hyperparameters, `b` and `k_1`.
 We did this with a grid-search using `optuna`: